Terms and Conditions

-1. Why you should read these Terms?
+1. Why should you read these terms?

 Please read these terms carefully before you agree to use CourtCorrect's service (referred to in these Terms as “the Service”).
 These terms tell you who we are, how we will provide the Service to you, how you and we may change or end the contract between us for your use of CourtCorrect, what to do if there is a problem and other important information.
-If you require any explanation of these terms, please contact us to discuss email@example.com.

 This sets out important information as to how we will use any information obtained or collected from you.